 A single coat of powder is just as scratch-resistant and durable as a multi-stage wet paint application.
-Yes, automotive paint can last just as long, but automotive wet polyurethane coatings require properly prepared metal, a primer, and then a two-component polyurethane application and sometimes a clear topcoat over the color coat.
+Yes, automotive paints can last as long, but those types of wet polyurethane are coatings are expensive and require more steps.
+First, you have to properly prepare the metal, then prime it, then apply a two-component color coat, and finally apply a clear topcoat.
 The material cost alone is usually four times that of powder – to get a similar result.

-Not only are the raw materials cheaper, but the handling and preparation of the parts is reduced as well.
+Not only are raw materials cheaper using a powder coating system, but there’s less handling and preparation of the parts!
 Powder coating is much easier to apply than wet paint.
-Since powder is simpler to apply, painters will produce fewer flaws, such as sags and runs, with less practice.
-With the average cure time for a metal part at about 20 minutes to bake and 10-15 minutes to cool, you can typically handle, assemble and pack your parts much faster than when using a wet paint method.
+Since powder is simpler to apply, painters will produce fewer flaws, such as sags and runs.
+They will also need less practice.
+The average cure time for a metal part is about 20 minutes to bake and 10-15 minutes to cool, so you can typically handle, assemble and pack your parts much faster than when using a wet paint method.

 Outdoor Powder Coating Lasts Longer

-It is true that a single-coat application of powder coating costs much less than wet paint, but will it withstand the punishment of outdoor use?
-Since rust is usually our primary concern, what kind of corrosion resistance does powder coating provide and for how long?
+What about durability benefits in powder coating outdoor equipment?
+Since rust is usually our primary concern, what kind of resistance to corrosion does powder coating provide and for how long?

 Checking For Durability With Salt Spray Testing